-During the 26 weeks ended August 4, 2018, the Company purchased 1,131 shares of common stock for \$260,452.
-During the 26 weeks ended July 29, 2017, the Company purchased 647 shares of common stock for \$178,085.
+During the 39 weeks ended November 3, 2018, the Company purchased 1,582 shares of common stock for \$379,423.
+During the 39 weeks ended October 28, 2017, the Company purchased 1,238 shares of common stock for \$309,767.

-Management's Discussion and Analysis of Financial Condition and Results of Operations Item 2.
+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our financial statements and related notes included elsewhere in this quarterly report.
 This discussion contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, which reflect our current views with respect to, among other things, future events and financial performance.
 You can identify these forward-looking statements by the use of forward-looking words such as "outlook," "believes," "expects," "plans," "estimates," "targets," "strategies," or other comparable words.
 Any forward-looking statements contained in this Form 10-Q are based upon our historical performance and on current plans, estimates, and expectations.
-The inclusion of this forwardlooking information should not be regarded as a representation by us or any other person that the future plans, estimates, targets, strategies, or expectations contemplated by us will be achieved.
+The inclusion of this forward-looking information should not be regarded as a representation by us or any other person that the future plans, estimates, targets, strategies, or expectations contemplated by us will be achieved.
 Such forward-looking statements are subject to various risks and uncertainties, which include, without limitation:

-- changes in the overall level of consumer spending and volatility in the economy; - the possibility that we may be unable to compete effectively in our highly competitive markets; - the possibility that cybersecurity breaches and other disruptions could compromise our information or result in the unauthorized disclosure of confidential information; - our ability to gauge beauty trends and react to changing consumer preferences in a timely manner; - our ability to attract and retain key executive personnel; - the possibility that the capacity of our distribution and order fulfillment infrastructure and the performance of our newly opened and to be opened distribution centers may not be adequate to support our recent growth and expected future growth plans; - our ability to sustain our growth plans and successfully implement our long-range strategic and financial plan; - the possibility of material disruptions to our information systems; - changes in the wholesale cost of our products; - the possibility that new store openings and existing locations may be impacted by developer or co-tenant issues; - natural disasters that could negatively impact sales; our ability to successfully execute our common stock repurchase program or implement future common stock repurchase programs: and - other risk factors detailed in our public filings with the Securities and Exchange Commission (the SEC), including risk factors contained in Item 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended February 3, 2018, as such may be amended or supplemented in our subsequently filed Quarterly Reports on Form 10-Q (including this report).
+- · changes in the overall level of consumer spending and volatility in the economy; - the possibility that we may be unable to compete effectively in our highly competitive markets; - the possibility that cybersecurity breaches and other disruptions could compromise our information or result in the unauthorized disclosure of confidential information; - · our ability to gauge beauty trends and react to changing consumer preferences in a timely manner; - our ability to attract and retain key executive personnel; - the possibility that the capacity of our distribution and order fulfillment infrastructure and the performance of our newly opened and to be opened distribution centers may not be adequate to support our recent growth and expected future growth plans; - our ability to sustain our growth plans and successfully implement our long-range strategic and financial plan; - · the possibility of material disruptions to our information systems; - · changes in the wholesale cost of our products; - the possibility that new store openings and existing locations may be impacted by developer or co-tenant issues; - natural disasters that could negatively impact sales; - our ability to successfully execute our common stock repurchase program or implement future common stock repurchase programs; - the ability to execute our Efficiencies for Growth cost optimization program; and - other risk factors detailed in our public filings with the Securities and Exchange Commission (the SEC), including risk factors contained in Item 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended February 3, 2018, as such may be amended or supplemented in our subsequently filed Quarterly Reports on Form 10-Q (including this report).